FIWARE/test.NonFunctional/tests/kurento/casos_prueba_kurento.md

 |ID	| GE API method	| Operation	| Type	| Payload	| Max.
 Concurrent Threads |
 |---|:--------------|:----------|:------|:----------|:------------------------|
 | 1 |	Loopback |  Loopback	| 	|   | 90 |

+## Test Cases 2.- Loopback’s Stability Scenario ##

+It's the same scenario that we have explained in the first case but with some different conditions.

+It has been added a virtual user every minute to reach 20 running the same loopback scenario in Chrome Browser that in the stress scenario.
+The scenario stops 4 hours after the 20 concurrent threads are reached.
+The goal of this scenario is to assess the performance of the system through a long time with a moderated load.